ch4mpy/spring-addons/spring-security-oauth2-test-addons/Cucumber.md

 Do this only if you are forced to.
 In my opinion, JUnit is better for unit-tests (and is better tooled for Spring)

 If you have no choice, first thing to know is that annotations like `@WithMockUser` and `@WithMockKeyckloakAuth` won't work.
-The reason is Cucumber does not support spring `TestExecutionListener` around scenarios (`TestExecutionListener` are executed before and after JUnit tests).
+The reason is Cucumber does not support spring `WithSecurityContextTestExecutionListener` around scenarios (`TestExecutionListener` are executed before and after JUnit tests).
 And [they don't want to](https://github.com/cucumber/cucumber-jvm/issues/2408).

 As a consequence, test security context setup must be done manually in `@Before` steps.
 The only help this lib can bring is with the `Authentication` builders it exposes:
 - `KeycloakAuthenticationTokenTestingBuilder<T extends KeycloakAuthenticationTokenTestingBuilder<T>>`